sckott/baad_blog/ropensci.md

 - contacted contributors with clear vision (data paper in Ecology)
 	- specifying license
-- make it worthwhile for contributors: coauthor on data paper.
+- make it worthwhile for contributors: co-author on data paper.
 	- tangible but no over the top, not persistent/ongoing

-# 10. Automate repitive tasks
+# 10. Automate repetitive tasks

 - EmailR
 - emails: automatically fill with relevant details, make it personal and specific